 • U2P: 4.22%

 The results by branch have already been published.
 This measure, as already underlined in a Dares study, shows major differences in coverage between different sectors and also in the number of employees covered (Eurwork , France: New study sheds light on membership of employers’ organisations, 24 November 2014).
+U2P has the most members’ companies, but as these are mostly very small companies, it has the lowest coverage when one looks at the workforce of the comagnies that are affiliated to U2P.
+For Medef there are more larger companies affiliated, making that with a lower proportion of companies affiliated, Medef covers a wider workforce.

-According to the tallies of the number of members in 2015, revised by the professional organisations, certified by their auditors and validated by the Ministry of Labour, Medef has 123387 members, CPME 144939 and U2P 150605. " As the daily newspaper, Les Echos, noted, these numbers are much lower than what employers' organisations have traditionally reported.
+According to the data of the number of members in 2015, revised by the professional organisations, certified by their auditors and validated by the Ministry of Labour, Medef has 123387 members companies, CPME 144939 and U2P 150605. " As the daily newspaper, Les Echos, noted, these numbers are much lower than what employers' organisations have traditionally reported.
 While the first effect of the reform is to ensure transparency in the reporting of the number of members, the second effect is directly related to collective bargaining.
 With a representativeness of more than 70% in terms of employees of companies belonging to an employers 'organisation, Medef is the only employers' organisation to exceed the threshold of 50% which makes it possible to use its right to object in order to effectively block an interprofessional national agreement reached by the other organisations.
 On the branch side, similarly to trade unions, some employers' organisations will be excluded from collective bargaining, even though they had been participating up until now.
 Finally, the calculated audience will also be used to allocate public funds to finance the social dialogue and to designate advisers appointed by employers' organisations to labour councils which is the first level of labour jurisdiction in France.

 Commentary

 While the results of the trade union elections were welcomed without any real challenge, the first wave of evaluation by employers' organisations was disputed.
-U2P, which is the top organisation in terms of number of members, regrets that only representativeness, in terms of employees is considered when determining the weight of employers' organisations in the management of joint institutions.
+U2P, which is the top organisation in terms of number of members’ companies regrets that only representativeness, in terms of employees is considered when determining the weight of employers' organisations in the management of joint institutions.
 The CPME embraces its position as the "second French employers 'organisation", but denounces the fact that the audience measure takes into account the recent merger of the UPA and UNAPL employers' organisations, giving rise to U2P.
 Only Medef expressed its satisfaction of being "the majority organisation at the interprofessional level".